KathrotiyaPrushti/22IT058_-Summer-Internship-2/README.md

-# 🌐 Codetech IT Solutions — Cloud Computing Internship
+# 🌐 CodTech IT Solutions — Cloud Computing Internship

 Welcome to my official GitHub repository for the **Cloud Computing Internship** offered by **Codetech IT Solutions**.
 This repository contains all the work and documentation related to the internship, including the tasks assigned, their solutions, and the learning outcomes.